 Berlin is different.
 This is something you will notice immediately just walking down the streets.
 The city of Berlin is the most hipster and artsy destination we know, amongst all the German-speaking countries.
 It is anything but spruced up.
 We would not necessarily say that Berlin is beautiful in the classical sense.
 However, we do believe that you should experience at least once, the unique charm of this city.

-In this blog article, we will share with you what you can expect on your trip to Berlin.
+In this travel guide, we will share with you what you can expect on your trip to Berlin.
 Which sights should you not miss?
+What are the top things to do and see in Berlin?
 Where are some good places for coffee and lunch?
 And very importantly, our hotel tips for where you should stay.
-After countless trips to the capital of Germany, we have summarised our best tips for you.
+After countless trips to Berlin, we have summarised our best tips for you.

 One thing is for certain: You simply cannot miss the landmark of Berlin.
+It is one of the top things to see in Berlin.
 The classical gate of triumph is considered a symbol of the turbulent history of the division and reunification of Germany.

 The Brandenburg Gate itself is quickly explored, as there are no museums or exhibitions to visit nearby.
 Nevertheless, we like to simply admire the beautiful structure and would recommend you to come twice if you can.
 Once during the day and once in the evening, because the illuminated Brandenburg Gate is quite stunning when contrasted against the night.